w3f/polkadot-wiki/docs/learn/learn-opengov.md

 [15 Origins](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), each with a different
 track.
 The origins and tracks parameters are preset values that set the duration of a referendum as well as how many referenda can be voted on simultaneously.
-For example, a treasury proposal can now be submitted in different tackss depending on the amount requested.
+For example, a treasury proposal can now be submitted in different tracks depending on the amount requested.
 A proposal for a small tip will need to be submitted in the Small Tipper track, while a proposal requiring substantial funds will need to be submitted to the Medium or Big Spender track.